somebox/radio-ripper/README.md

 ### Favorites

-You will want to edit the favorites in the `config/settings.yml` file:
+You will want to edit the favorites in the `config/settings.yml` file, and add the titles of the shows you want to record:

     favorites:
       - Hobo's Lullaby